Hazards in roof cavities

 • long-sleeved, loose-fitting clothes.

-• keep the work area clear of waste and dust, and place waste in thick plastic bags.
+• keep the work area clear of dust and place waste in thick plastic bags.

-• take care when accessing and walking across the work area to avoid tripping over debris, roof trusses, or ceiling materials.
+• take care when accessing and walking across the work area to avoid falling through the ceiling, tripping over debris, roof trusses, or ceiling materials.

 • make sure you don't come in contact with, or damage, any electrical cables or equipment.
 If any electrical cable or equipment is damaged, stop work and engage a licensed electrical contractor.